JTMurley/Showcase/README.md

   <img width="460" height="300" src="https://media.giphy.com/media/47EtjlHYFREM5Rznaf/giphy.gif">
 </p>

-_My name's **Jack**_, I'm currently in my final year of my computer science student and work as a **Associate Research Fellow (Swarm robotics)** at Deakin University with a interest in not only Robotics :robot: but also embedded IOT technology.
+_My name's **Jack**_, I'm currently in my final year of my computer science degree and work as a **Associate Research Fellow (Swarm robotics)** at Deakin University with a interest in not only Robotics :robot: but also embedded IOT technology.
 However my true passion while creating code is writing code that is capable of doing scalable swarming actions.

 On top of my studies I currently **teach first year robotics at Deakin University** to over 300 students every year so far as well.
 Furthermore I am also involved in a variety of **research projects** that deal around using AI (MADRL) to create more effective swarming actions for real world scenarios such as search and rescue in the outback.